tdwg/website/about/website-faq/index.md

 toc: true
 ---

+{: .alert .alert-warning }
+The TDWG website is now using Jekyll as static website generator.
+The instructions below have not yet been updated to reflect that change.

 ## Reporting issues

 Discovered a typo?
 Noticed a bug?
 Have a suggestion to improve a page?
 Let us know by [creating an issue](https://github.com/tdwg/website/issues/new) in the website repository.